jcm-1/sg3_4-reverse/README.md

 **NOAASend_CLI.py**: Requires Python3, argparse and pySerial *(pip install pyserial)* *(pip install argparse)*
 A script to fetch a forecast from Weather.gov and send it to the Spectragen's NOAA function.
 Useful for integration into other toolchains and automation.

+**TimeSend_CLI.py**: Requires Python3, argparse and pySerial *(pip install pyserial)* *(pip install argparse)*
+A script to send the current date and time (as known by the computer unning the script) to the Spectragen's CLK function.
+Useful for integration into other toolchains and automation.

 ## Scripts To Do/Plans
 **WXProcessor** - a script that can receive local weather station data, format it, and stream it to the Spectragen's WeatherView function.
 Useful for integration into other toolchains and automation.
 **SendProcessor** - a script that can receive piped page data, format it, and stream it to the Spectragen.
 Useful for integration into other toolchains and automation.